LaptantidelLatuda/fh-swf-cplusplus-1/README.md

 # fh-swf-cplusplus-1
-solving exercises related to the "lerneinheit 2" exercise collection from the university "fachhochschule südwestfalen - iserlohn - germany"
+solving c++ exercises with the ide codeblocks related to the "lerneinheit 2" exercise collection from the university "fachhochschule südwestfalen - iserlohn - germany"